In Canada and the USA, regulated products are required to be Certified or Listed by approved organizations for the respective markets.

 Equipment, materials, or services included in a list published by an organization that is acceptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states that either the equipment, material, or service meets appropriate designated standards or has been tested and found suitable for a specified purpose.

 The means for identifying listed equipment may vary for each organization concerned with product evaluation, some of which do not recognize equipment as listed unless it is also labeled.

 Use of the system employed by the listing organization allows the authority having jurisdiction to identify a listed product.

 As per the above, the “Listing” can be conducted by any organization accepted by the AHJ.
 This definition creates many differences among the regulatory systems within the USA, from city to city, and state by state.
 Whereas, in Canada the term and approval process are standardized, consistent, and adopted by all jurisdictions.

 In the above definition of “Listed”, the organization does not need to be accredited, it only needs to be “accepted”.
 Whereas, “Certified” requires the organization to be “accredited”.

 For an organization to be accredited as a “Certification Organization”, the process and requirements are standardized under ISO 17065.
 The term “Certification Organization” is harmonized internationally and is granted once an organization fulfills all the requirements within ISO 17065.

-Accreditation for Certification Organizations are conducted by “Accreditation Bodies” and are globally recognized if they are Signatory members of the International Accreditation Forum (IAF).
+Accreditation for Certification Organizations are conducted by “Accreditation Bodies” (as LabTest Certification) and are globally recognized if they are Signatory members of the International Accreditation Forum (IAF).

 For an organization to be “Listed”, it does not have any set international criteria which must be followed.
 It may be ISO 17065 and/or any other requirements.